laher/goxc/README.md

 Todo
 ----

- * Use go/parse package to interpret PKG_VERSION variable and such.
+ * ~~Done: Use go/parse package to interpret PKG_VERSION variable and such.~~
- * Manifest file for setting up default settings.
-Preferably manifest.json/goxc.json, similar to Chrome extensions or npm packages.
+ * Config file for setting up default settings.
+Preferably json.
+Support use of local overrides file (my.xxx.json).
+Similar to Chrome extensions or npm packages?
  * "Copy resources" option for INSTALL, READMEs, LICENSE, configs etc (DONE for zips.
 Not done for non-zipped binaries)
  * Much more error handling and potentially stop-on-error=true flag
  * Refactoring: use a struct for all the options?